2022 Orlando City SC season: June

 After a two-week international FIFA break, Orlando returned to action on June 15 away at New England Revolution.
 Goalkeeper Gallese notably started the match despite playing in Peru's World Cup qualification playoff shootout defeat to Australia two days earlier in Qatar.
 The game finished 1–1 as both teams scored in the first half: Carles Gil gave New England the lead, curling a shot from outside the box past Gallese in the 22nd minute before Jansson struck back, recycling a cleared corner and firing low between the legs of Djordje Petrović in the 35th minute.
 Orlando returned home three days later to host Houston Dynamo, claiming a 2–1 victory off the back of a Kara brace.
 The opener saw all three designated players combine when Pereyra played in Torres to cut back to Kara who slid the ball in to the goal.
 The Lions doubled their lead in the second half when a fierce Pereyra shot deflected off the heels of Kara to wrong-foot Steve Clark.
 Houston halved the deficit less than two minutes later, Sebastián Ferreira cushioned a header in to the bottom corner.
 Both teams hit the woodwork before Kara and Michel missed gilt-edged chances.
 Houston piled on the pressure looking for an equalizer, momentarily thinking they found one in the final minute of stoppage time via a Darwin Quintero bicycle kick but the linesman quickly flagged for offside, denying Houston a late point.
 All MLS teams wore commemorative Juneteenth jersey numbers during the weekend's games.
 On June 24, Orlando played away at FC Cincinnati without key players such Pereyra as well as three starting defenders; Carlos (long-term injury), Jansson (yellow card accumulation) and Moutinho (injured in warm-up).
 Defensively unsettled, Gallese made a spectacular eight saves, earning him a place as a substitute in the MLS team of the week despite the Lions succumbing to a 1–0 defeat as Brenner capitalized on a rebound after Gallese saved a Luciano Acosta shot.
 Three days later, Orlando returned to U.S. Open Cup play to finish off June at home to Nashville SC in the quarter-finals.
 A slow first half gave way to a chaotic second: Hany Mukhtar gave the visitors the lead in the 52nd minute with a far post tap in as Schlegel was too busy playing the man to deal with a seemingly harmless Alex Muyl cross.
 Schlegel turned hero in second half stoppage time, instinctively swinging his foot at a knock down from a freekick, sending the game in to extra-time.
 Referee Mark Allatin brandished 13 yellow cards to players, 10 of which went to Nashville, with all but one coming after halftime.
-The flurry of cards ultimately led to the dismisal of Sean Davis who earned a second yellow in the opening minute of extra-time for dragging down Torres on the counter.
+The flurry of cards ultimately led to the dismissal of Sean Davis who earned a second yellow in the opening minute of extra-time for dragging down Torres on the counter.
 Despite the numerical advantage, Orlando could not break the deadlock and the game was decided by a penalty shoot-out.
 Muyl shot over and Perea had his saved by Elliot Panicco as the kicks went to two rounds of sudden death before Gallese made the stop on Eric Miller to secure the Lions' progress.